bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

  The "Entry" is the first module to be loaded and executed in a script using webpack.
-It then loads its depenencies, which loads its depencencies, etc.
+It then loads its dependencies, which loads its dependencies, etc.

  Entries are special in that no other module may depend on them.